SirSergi0/Repository---AI-application-for-azophotoswitches-optimization-with-pharmacological-interest/Scripts/READMEScripts.md

 # Scripts functionalities
+## config.ini
+File that contains all the variables of the code, must be changed to fit the porpuses.

 ## Main.py
-Link all the files and store the hole Machine Learning Process.
+It links all the files and store the hole Machine Learning Process.
 This will be the main script file.

 ## ChEMBLDataExtractorMacro.py
 Import all molecule's data with a known IC50 activity respect a certain protein (i.e, COX-2) from the ChEMBL database.
 This info will be stored into the `Data` directory.